InnerSourceCommons/innersourcecommons.org/content/about/board/_index.md

 Georg Grütter is a social coding evangelist and developer advocate at Bosch.IO.
 He co-founded and led the first InnerSource community at Bosch.
 Georg is a passionate software developer with over 30 years of experience.
 Previously, he held various positions and roles at Bosch, Line Information, the Zurich System House, and DaimlerChrysler.
 Georg has created two open source projects, who also loves photography and chocolate.
 {{< /board-member >}}

-{{< board-member name="Cedric Williams" title="Treasurer" image="/images/about/Cedric_Williams.jpg" style="bg-light" >}}
-All of Cedric’s work, personal and professional, has been guided by my desire to improve people's lives - mostly through technology.
-The possibilities that can be unlocked with software and hardware systems are literally limitless.
-Each of his engagements has been given me the opportunity to work on that in new ways, some more technology-focused, and some more focused directly on customers.
-All of them have given him a deep appreciation for the responsibility of technologists to always make sure that what we build makes things better for anyone involved.
-{{< /board-member >}}

-{{< board-member name="Russell Rutledge" title="Secretary" image="/images/about/Russell_Rutledge.jpg" >}}
-Russ Rutledge is the Senior Director of InnerSource and Collaboration at WellSky.
-WellSky is a leading technology company offering a range of software solutions that help organizations across the healthcare continuum.
-In this role, Russ is leading a transformational change in the company towards broad and pervasive InnerSource as the normal way that work gets done.
-Previously, Russ founded and led the Developer Collaboration effort at Nike.
-Russ's drive and passion is to enable all software engineers to achieve incredible technical and business throughput via quality tooling and streamlined work process.
-{{< /board-member >}}

 {{< board-member name="Johannes Tigges" title="Assistant Secretary" image="/images/about/Johannes_Tigges.png" style="bg-light">}}
 Johannes is a co-creator of the InnerSource Commons Learning Path and has worked on introducing InnerSource to HERE Technologies, a leading digital map and location company.
 Currently he offers coaching and consulting on Engineering Productivity, Open Source and InnerSource Strategy and OSPO topics as well as cloud solution architecture.
 He also works as a lecturer and delivers technical training on the topics mentioned above.
 He presents his work and thoughts at industry conferences like the FOSDEM or the InnerSource Commons Summit and has been active in Open Source communities for a long time.
 With a background in both computer science and sociology of organizations he has a unique perspective on software engineering organizations.
 In past roles, he has also worked on introducing Continuous Integration and Delivery to large research institutions, in DevOps roles for very large cloud based platforms and developed software within the Telco domain.
-{{< /board-member >}}

-{{< board-member name="Maximilian Capraro" image="/images/about/Maximilian_Capraro.png" >}}
-Maximilian Capraro is a researcher and doctoral candidate at the Open Source Research Group at Friedrich-Alexander-University Erlangen-Nürnberg.
-He worked on inner source in research projects with a variety of companies including Black Duck Software, Continental, and multiple Siemens business units.
-He developed the patch-flow measurement method (for measuring software development collaboration) and the first classification framework for inner source projects and programs.
-His research interests the quantification of software development collaboration, inner source governance including legal and taxation aspects, and many other things around inner source, open source, and software engineering.
 {{< /board-member >}}

 {{< board-member name="Daniel Izquierdo Cortazar"  image="/images/about/Daniel_Izquierdo.jpeg" style="bg-light" >}}